Ivana-Djordjevic/note-taker/README.md

 While the requirements have been met, i would like to point out some issues:
 - when opening the 'notes' page, the placeholder for the text does not show
-- the delete button does not work on the front end (you can delete notes on the backend as i have made an httpp delete method for it)
-- both of these are issues with the starter code

 [deployed link](https://note-takerrrr-36143520f64a.herokuapp.com/)